Eclipse-Community/Dactyloidae/README.md

 Dactyloidae is a hard fork of Eclipse Hydra.

 Dactyloidae hosts further development based on the Eclipse, roytam1, Moonchild Productions and Mozilla upstream code, this repository has its own development as well.
-We also upstream applicable patches from our development to all above people/groups we upstream from.
+We also upstream applicable patches from our development to all above people/groups we fork from.

 Some advantages over Eclipse Hydra, roytam1's Serpent, Pale Moon/Basilisk and upstream Mozilla are:
 - More optimizations